Numerical study of the two-boson bound-state problem with and without partial-wave decomposition: Results and Discussion

 Complementing the energy analysis, we calculate the mean radius $\langle \tfrac{1}{2}r\rangle$ and the rms radius $\sqrt{\langle (\tfrac{1}{2}r)^2\rangle}$ in coordinate space.
 To validate these observables, we employ a multi-stage strategy analogous to the energy analysis.
 First, we establish the exact benchmark values from the analytical $r_{\rm cut}\to\infty$ limits derived in Appendix~\ref{sec:waverspace} (Eqs.~\ref{eq:limitradius} and \ref{eq:limitrmsradius}).
 Second, we validate the coordinate-space quadrature by numerically integrating the analytical wave function $\psi(r)$, Eq.~(\ref{eq:psirspace}), up to $r_{\rm cut}$.
 The results are shown in Table~\ref{tab:rspace_convergence_yama23_radius} and demonstrate rapid convergence with increasing cut-off.

 Next, we compute the radii by Fourier transforming both the analytical and the numerically determined momentum-space wave functions.
-As with the energies, these two methods yield identical results, confirming the accuracy of the transformation.
+As with the energies, these two methods yield results that agree within numerical precision, confirming the accuracy of the transformation.
 Table~\ref{tab:fourier_LS_rspace_convergence_yama23_radius} shows the radii obtained from the full numerical solution.
 The values agree with the analytical benchmarks within the expected finite-$r_{\rm cut}$ truncation error.
 This confirms that the momentum-space solution, the Fourier transformation, and the coordinate-space integrations yield consistent radii.

-Finally, Table~\ref{tab:yamaguchi1d2d3d} demonstrates the numerical equivalence of the one- and two-dimensional formulations for the Yamaguchi potential.
+Finally, Table~\ref{tab:yama_mt2d3d} demonstrates the numerical equivalence of the one- and two-dimensional formulations for the Yamaguchi potential.
 Since the interaction acts purely in the $s$-wave, the binding energies obtained from the 2D equation, both restricted to $l=0$ and with higher partial waves included up to $l=12$, match the 1D partial-wave result to at least ten significant digits.
 This confirms that the vector-variable formulation correctly recovers the partial-wave limit and that the angular integration grid is sufficiently dense.
 The remaining deviation from the exact analytical value in the tenth decimal place is common to both formulations and arises solely from the discretization of the radial momentum integral.

 To further verify the internal consistency of the 2D approach, we analyzed the angular content of the resulting wave function $\psi(p,x)$.
 Inverting the expansion in Eq.~(\ref{eq:psi2dpartial}), the partial-wave components are given by